End-to-end scenario for the Fleet Management sample application

 Select Fleet management branch manager, and then click OK.

-- Notice that in the dshboard, this user can see only items that are related to his security role.
+Notice that in the dashboard, this user can see only items that are related to his security role.
 Items that system administrators can see are now hidden.